danieljfarrell/pvtrace/README.md

 Create a clean virtual environment for pvtrace

+    pyenv install 3.7.9
-    pyenv virtualenv 3.8.4 pvtrace-env
+    pyenv virtualenv 3.7.9 pvtrace-env
     pyenv activate pvtrace-env
     pip install pvtrace

 ## Linux and Windows using Conda

 On Linux and Windows you must use conda to create the python environment.
-Optionally you can also use this method on MacOS too if you prefer Conda over pyenv.
+Optionally you can also use this method on MacOS too if you prefer conda over pyenv.

-    conda create --name pvtrace-env python=3.8
+    conda create --name pvtrace-env python=3.7.9
     conda activate pvtrace-env
     conda install Rtree
     pip install pvtrace